Long Term Travel Essentials

 Lip Balm/Chap Stick – This one I really do consider probably one of the most important long term travel essentials.
 Obvious one that can leave you with a very uncomfortable mouth if left behind, i’ve had lips that have been so chapped I looked like Tom Hanks in The Castaway.

 Sunscreen – depending on your destination it might be cheaper to buy there, but i always bring a small tube/bottle as sometimes it can be surprisingly expensive in some countries.

 Plastic Bags – The environment and most hippies hate them but they are actually pretty useful when you travel.
 The best tool ever for keeping wet stuff separated from dry stuff and they take up next to no space.
 Use them to suffocate border officials or just keep stuff in them when you’re walking around.
 No matter how you use them plastic bags are really quite handy to have up your sleeve.

 String – Really handy for things like makeshift clothes lines, DIY belts, bag ties, hair ties, measuring distances on maps, shoe laces etc.. the list goes on.

-Pillowcase & Sheet – The oldest travelers trick in the book.
+Pillowcase & Sheet – The oldest travellers trick in the book.
 Fold the sheet in half and sew it up on two sides so it’s like a giant pillow case.
 Great makeshift sleeping bag liner that saves you the trouble of having to wash the whole sleeping bag.
-Also some places linnen might be less than clean and it’s nice to sleep in something you know has recently been washed.
+Also, some places linen might be less than clean and it’s nice to sleep in something you know has recently been washed.